Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open circuit between the heater fan motor and fuse F64 using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the electrical circuit between the heater blower motor and fuse F64 using the wiring diagrams.
+CHECK the correct operation of the system.

 • Is the measured resistance less than 2 ohms?